letter-aa/DripGameDev2012/README.md

 (bruhhh my account was created on april's fool day never realised that)

-NOTE: MOST - MAYBE EVEN ALL - OF MY REPOSITORIES WILL BE PRIVATE.
-SORRY IF YOU DON'T SEE ANY REPOSITORIES ON MY PROFILE...

 - 👋 Hi, I’m @DripGameDev2012
 - 👀 I’m interested in ...
 Game Development, and the others listed in LINE 3.
 - 🌱 I’m currently learning ...
 GitHub, Game Development, Python, C#, (maybe) HTML, (maybe) CSS, (maybe) Javascript, (maybe) Git, Piano, Karate, Scouting, and more!